marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        below); note that this option is overwritten by the corresponding option on the build_exe command

+.. deprecated:: 6.14
+    ``build_exe`` option.
+To be removed in version 6.18 or 7.0.

 This is the equivalent help to specify the same options on the command line:

   .. code-block:: console

     python setup.py build --help
     Options for 'build' command:
-      --build-exe        build directory for executables
+      --build-base (-b)  base directory for build library --build-exe        directory for built executables and dependent files (...)
       --compiler (-c)    specify the compiler type
       --help-compiler    list available compilers